brickatyourfeet/jewell-practice/macosx/README.md

-#### The App Store

-1. What's the App Store?
-1. Where can you download updates for applications and macOS itself?

 ### Conclusion

 Congratulations!
 By completing the self-assessment, you've demonstrated a high degree of discipline and competency with the graphical interface of macOS.
 You're well on your way to becoming a professional web developer.